-Perhaps, the most similar setting to ours is \cite{berthon_20} which introduced a confidence-scored instance dependent noise setting; a label noise is given based on prior information about confidence score by annotators.
+Perhaps, the most similar setting to ours is \cite{berthon_20} which introduced a confidence-scored Instance-Dependent Noise (IDN) setting; a label noise is given based on prior information about confidence score by annotators.
 It uses both confident estimation and noise transition matrix estimation for robust learning.
 Then, the model utilizes the corrected loss function using the confidence-based noise transition matrix.
-However, the proposed set-dependent noise setting differs from the confidence-scored instance-dependent noise setting in that the annotators can divide the set by the ambiguity measure of each instance, making it more intuitive and straightforward.
+However, the proposed Set-Dependent Noise (SDN) setting differs from the confidence-scored Instance-Dependent Noise (IDN) setting in that the annotators can divide the set by the ambiguity measure of each instance, making it more intuitive and straightforward.
 Furthermore, the proposed method directly estimates both corruption information and the noise distribution without the necessity of training multiple networks.
 The categorization of robust learning papers is shown in Table \ref{tab:paper}

 The mixture-of-experts models have been widely used in robust learning \cite{shao_19,irie_18,choi_20}.
 SsSMM \cite{shao_19} incorporates a student-teacher model similar to MentorNet \cite{han_18}, but employs a finite mixture models for student networks, updating via an EM algorithm \cite{mclachlan_07} in semi-supervised manner.
 For robust learning for language domains, Irie et al. \cite{irie_18} proposed a recurrent adaptive mixture model to represent diverse outputs.
-ChoiceNet \cite{choi_20} utilizes a mixture density network to model the correlated outputs where the correlation between the target and noisy distributions are estimated in an end-to-end manner.
-Our proposed method is also based on a mixture of the experts model; however, a novel uncertainty-aware regularization method is presented.
+ChoiceNet \cite{choi_20} utilizes a mixture density network to model the correlated outputs where the correlation between the target and noisy distributions is estimated in an end-to-end manner.
+Our proposed method is also based on a mixture-of-experts model; however, a novel uncertainty-aware regularization method is presented.